usaid-cs/yesterday-i-learned/biology.md

+- You can have mad cow disease and not know it.
+Then one day you shrivel up in a month or two and die.
+- Wild salmon has more muscle, [omega-3 fatty acids](https://recipes.howstuffworks.com/pacific-or-atlantic-salmon3.htm), minerals, and less fat and [contaminants](https://medium.com/@robinbarefield76/how-does-an-atlantic-salmon-differ-from-a-pacific-salmon-e042bb2eac02) than farmed.
+- Ophthalmology is pronounced of-tha-麼-logy.
+- Both [cats](https://en.wikipedia.org/wiki/Cat#Reproduction) and [dogs](58 – 67 days) gestate for 63~65 days. [猫三狗四](https://baike.baidu.com/item/%E7%8C%AB%E4%B8%89%E7%8B%97%E5%9B%9B) is 100% bullshit.
 - Amputated limbs [can](https://www.reddit.com/r/explainlikeimfive/comments/ekpn5q/eli5_when_people_lose_an_arm_or_leg_how_do_their/) sometimes stop getting proper bloodflow near where the blood vessels are cauterised, upon discovery of which will require another amputation until it is done right.
 - A meta-analysis (by a DOI number shown in the video) suggests [you will achieve muscle mass gain as long as you work it until failure](https://www.youtube.com/watch?v=cuIlP5uII6A) (i.e it cannot lift anymore), and *how* you do it doesn't matter (reps, weight).
 This is consistent with Arnold Schwarzenegger's "drop set" technique, and also confirms that building muscle has no shortcuts [other than steroids].
 - The number of lobes a pepper has [does not](https://www.gardeningknowhow.com/edible/vegetables/pepper/bell-pepper-lobes.htm) determine the pepper's sex or taste.